ivy00johns/pwnagotchi-tools/README.md

 	...
 	```

-1. Run the `npm run combos` command to generate the list of strings that `hashcat` will use in its work.
+1. Run the `npm run combos` command to generate the list of strings that `hashcat` will generate in its work.
 2. With the default configuration you will get the following results, truncated for readability.
 	```text
 	password